Individual rights are trumping societal rights. The tail is wagging the dog.

 Like the Holyrood and Westminster consultations on redefining marriage, this consultation ignores children and families in general.

 Children have generally been ignored in consultations about marriage, and this occurs yet again here.
 The spouse’s view is important not only for their own sake but also as representing any children from the marriage, but the intention is to by-pass them.

 The consultation builds on the weakness in the Equality Act 2010, which uses subjective definitions instead of objective criteria, legalising a lie in order to satisfy the subjective opinions and feelings of certain individuals.
+Self-identification is the ultimate in subjective opinion.
 In this case, the lie is changing one’s birth certificate and hiding one’s birth gender.

 The Scottish Christian Party response is available here.
 It draws attention to: